burnyd/mctest/docs/states.md

 Taking this state line by line.

-*{% set hostname = grains.get('host') %}* - uses the grains to find out the salt minion that it is targeting and turns it into a string called {{ hostname }} which we can then render each time.

 *render the output:* - This can be anything just the name of the state.

 *file.managed:* - Using the [file module](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.file.html) to later pass in name, source and template.